xdv/divvyd-historical-database/README.md

 In base-58 format, validator public keys and node public keys always start with the character `n`, commonly followed by the character `9`.
 A validator public key in base-58 format can be up to 53 characters long.
 Example node public key: `n9Mxf6qD4J55XeLSCEpqaePW4GjoCR5U1ZeGZGJUCNe3bQa4yQbG`.

-XRP Ledger addresses are mathematically associated with a public key.
+XDV Ledger addresses are mathematically associated with a public key.
 This public key is rarely encoded in base-58, but when it is, it starts with the character `a`.

 ### Hashes
 [Hash]: #hashes

-Many objects in the XRP Ledger, particularly transactions and ledgers, are uniquely identified by a 256-bit hash value.
+Many objects in the XDV Ledger, particularly transactions and ledgers, are uniquely identified by a 256-bit hash value.
 This value is typically calculated as a "SHA-512Half", which calculates a [SHA-512](http://dx.doi.org/10.6028/NIST.FIPS.180-4) hash from some contents, then takes the first 64 characters of the hexadecimal representation.
 Since the hash of an object is derived from the contents in a way that is extremely unlikely to produce collisions, two objects with the same hash can be considered the same.

-An XRP Ledger hash value has the following characteristics:
+An XDV Ledger hash value has the following characteristics:

 * Exactly 64 characters in length
 * [Hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) character set: 0-9 and A-F.
 * Typically written in upper case.

 **Note:** SHA-512Half has similar security to the officially-defined _SHA-512/256_ hash function.
-However, the XRP Ledger's usage predates SHA-512/256 and is also easier to implement on top of an existing SHA-512 function.
+However, the XDV Ledger's usage predates SHA-512/256 and is also easier to implement on top of an existing SHA-512 function.
 (As of this writing, SHA-512 support in cryptographic libraries is much more common than for SHA-512/256.)

 ### Timestamps